kitctf/www/_posts/2015-03-02-sullivan-square.md

 {% endhighlight %}

 As expected, the object represents a [trie](http://en.wikipedia.org/wiki/Trie) with values associated with the leafs.
+It is organized as ternary tree, where the children are ordered by character (thanks to the anonymous commenter who pointed this out).
 Our best guess is that our input is used to look up a leaf in the trie and the value of that leaf is printed out.

 Let's write some code to read the keys and values of the trie, using